A Vital Question – Are You Ready For The Coming Of The Lord?

 There is a wall of worldly separation between most Christians and Christ today which renders impossible watchfulness and prayerfulness!
 Our churches are full of men and women living in slothful ease and selfish indulgence, unwatchfully gliding, drifting with the world, careless of the commands set forth by the Lord upon all accounted worthy to escape the things overtaking the world, and to stand before the Son of Man!
 (Luke 21:34-36).

 Watchers for His Return

-“The imminent Return of our Lord,” declares R. A. Torrey, “is the great Bible argument for a pure, unselfish, devoted, unworldly, active Christian life.”
+"The imminent return of our Lord," declares Dr. Torrey, "is the great Bible argument for a pure, unselfish, devoted, unworldly, active Christian life."

 "As many as I love, I rebuke and chasten: be zealous therefore, and repent.
 Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me" (Rev. 3:19-20).

-Beloved, in this end-of-the-age hour, do not let one thing stand between you and your Lord!
-In the hour of His appearing there is not one of us who, but by His infinite grace, can stand before Him “more than conquerors” (Rom.
+Beloved, in this end-of-the-age hour, do not let one thing stand between you and your Lord, or between you and one living creature!
+In the hour of His appearing there is not one of us but who, by His infinite grace, can stand before Him "more than conqueror" (Rom.
 8:35-39).

 He is coming as a Bridegroom.
 He is coming for a Bride.
 Beloved, are you so spiritually beautiful that He will desire to return with you to His Throne, and to His Father and to His angels?